Settc/Team-Profile-Manager/README.md

 ## Description
 [!License](https://img.shields.io/badge/License-MIT-blue.svg)
     This program prompts users for information on the members of their team, including managers, interns, and engineers.
-Each employee type has unique information dynamically generated onto the html page.
+    Each employee type has unique information dynamically generated onto the html page.<br/> Github repository link: https://github.com/Settc/Team-Profile-Manager
 ## Table of Contents

 * [Installation](#Installation)